pmcharrison/psynet-mirror/docs/installation/developer_installation/linux_dev_installation.rst

 .. note::
    Make sure you have activated your virtual environment by running `workon psynet`.

+Go to https://github.com/Dallinger/Dallinger/releases and make a note of the latest released version of Dallinger.
+In the example below we imagine that this version is 9.10.0; you should replace 9.10.0 with the version number of the latest release.

 .. code-block:: bash

    cd
    git clone https://github.com/Dallinger/Dallinger
    cd Dallinger
+   git checkout v9.10.0
    pip install -r dev-requirements.txt pip install --editable '.[data]'